-Are the tenants entitled to an order to cancel the 10 Day Notice pursuant to section 46 of the Act?
+Is the tenant entitled to an order to cancel the 10 Day Notice pursuant to section 46 of the Act?

-If the tenants are unsuccessful in seeking to cancel the 10 Day Notice, are the landlords entitled to an order of possession pursuant to section 55(4) of the Act?
+If the tenant is unsuccessful in seeking to cancel the 10 Day Notice, is the landlord entitled to an order of possession pursuant to section 55(4) of the Act?